An open letter to travel writer Bill Bryson, in response to critical remarks he made about Belgium in one of his books.

 It started back in 1999 with your book A Walk in the Woods.
 That was soon followed by Neither Here Nor There, Notes From A Small Island, and Notes from a Big Country.
 I’ve always found you an entertaining, informative, knowledgeable, witty and insightful writer.
 If ever I was asked to compile a list of inspirational travel writers, you’d be up there at the top.

 But no longer

 You see Bill, I recently read your book, The Road to Little Dribbling, and you’ve disappointed me.
 Greatly.
-Not only have you changed your style – you are now quite a Grumpy Old Travel Writer, aren’t you! – but you made a couple of un-researched, throwaway remarks that I guess you thought would elicit a few chuckles.
+You’ve changed your style.
+You are now quite a Grumpy Old Travel Writer, aren’t you!
+But you also made a couple of un-researched, throwaway remarks that I guess you thought would elicit a few chuckles.

 They infuriated me